HoloLabInc/MRTKExtensionForOculusQuest/README.md

 Avatar hands don't work for me, what am I doing wrong?
 - Avatar hand support requires an app id to be set in *Resources/OvrAvatarSettings*.
 This repo sets a dummy id "12345".

-# Getting started with my fork
+# Getting started with MRTK-Quest

-## 1. Clone this repo
+## 1. Obtain MRTK-Quest

+### 1a.
+Develop with the MRTK-Quest repository directly
 Clone this repository, and then make sure to initialize submodules.
 To do this, open a command line terminal, rooted on the folder you'd like the project to be in.
 (Hold shift + right click -> Select "Open Powershell Window Here")

 Then clone using this command "git clone --recurse-submodules https://github.com/provencher/MRTK-Quest.git"

-This will the official MRTK development branch as well.
+This will clone the official MRTK development branch as well.
 If you'd like your own version of MRTK, simply remove "--recurse-submodules" from the command, and copy your MRTK files to the External folder, before proceeding to step 2.

+### 1b.
+Develop an existing MRTK application
+Simply [download](https://github.com/provencher/MRTK-Quest/releases/download/v0.4.5/MRTK-Quest_v0.4.5.unitypackage) the MRTK-Quest **.unitypackage** from the latest **[Release page.](https://github.com/provencher/MRTK-Quest/releases/tag/v0.4.5)**.

+If MRTK is already in your project, move to step 3.

-## 2. Run SymLink bat
+## 2. Import MRTK

+### 2a.
+Obtain MRTK from cloning the submodule included with this REPO
+MRTK will be located in your **External** folder.

+If you wish to **develop MRTK**, and modify code within in it, independently from your project, this is the preferred approach.

+    Since MRTK is located in **External**, it will be necessary to make them appear as if they are in **Assets**.
+    To accomplish this, you will need to create a SymLink.

-On Windows run the bat External/createSymlink.bat by double clicking it.
-On OS X execute the shell script via "./createSymlink.sh".
+    - On Windows run the bat External/createSymlink.bat by double clicking it.
+    - On OS X execute the shell script via "./createSymlink.sh".
     This will link the MRTK folders cloned via the submodule into the project.

+### 2b.
+Obtain MRTK via alternative means
+It is possible to import MRTK directly into the Assets folder by downloading the [latest oficial release](https://github.com/microsoft/MixedRealityToolkit-Unity/releases), or via alternative means like nuget.

+If you wish to use MRTK as a library, and wait for official releases, this is the preferred approach.

+    Simply move onto step 3 if your project has MRTK configured this way.

 ## 3. Import Oculus Integration
 Download Oculus Integration 13.0 from Asset Store and import it.